Exceptional Circumstances (formally Mitigation)

 • Computer, disc, printer or any other technical failure for which you are responsible (you are required to keep a copy of your work).

-How to submit a claim for Mitigation & Late Mitigation
+How to submit a claim for Exceptional Circumstances and Late Exceptional Circumstances

-A mitigation claim should be submitted by email within five working days after the submission date for the assessment and / or the date on which an exam has been set.
-You should speak to one of the University’s Student Advisers before submitting a mitigation claim to ensure you are following the correct process and understand the implications on your progression.
-They can also check your evidence to ensure it is relevant to submit with your mitigation form.
-You should provide relevant and timely evidence such as a letter from a professional e.g doctor, solicitor or therapist or in the case of a death of a close family member a death certificate or a funeral order of service.
+You will need to complete the Exceptional Circumstances claim form and return it by email.
+The deadline for on time forms is five working days after the submission date for the assessment and / or the date on which an exam has been set.
+If your claim is on time we recommend that you speak to one of the University’s Student Advisers before submitting it.
+They will ensure you are following the correct process and understand the implications on your progression.
+They can also check your evidence to ensure it is relevant to submit with your Exceptional Circumstances form.
+Your evidence should be relevant and timely, such as a letter from a professional e.g doctor, solicitor or therapist, or in the case of a death of a close family member a death certificate or a funeral order of service.

-The Academic Regulations allow students to submit a Late Mitigation claim provided it is accompanied by an acceptable explanation (with supporting evidence) for why the claim was not submitted within the 5 working days’ time limit.
-Please speak to a Students’ Union Adviser before submitting a Late Mitigation claim so they can check you are following the correct process, understand the implications on your progression and check your evidence of lateness and the reason for mitigating.
+Late Claims - if your claim is submitted more than 5 working days after your assessment/ exam deadline you can submit your form late, however you will need to provide an acceptable explanation (with supporting evidence) for why the claim was not submitted within the 5 working days’ time limit.
+Please speak to a Students’ Union Adviser before submitting a Late Exceptional Circumstances claim so they can check you are following the correct process, understand the implications on your progression and check your evidence of lateness and the reason for applying.

-You can find more information from the Academic Registry on Mitigation & Late Mitigation, the form to fill in and how to submit your form here
+You can find more information from the Academic Registry on Exceptional Circumstances and Late Exceptional Circumstances, the form to fill in and how to submit your form here

-What happens after I submit my Mitigation or Late Mitigation form?
+What happens after I submit my Exceptional Circumstances or Late Exceptional Circumstances form?

-Once you submit your mitigation form and your evidence to the academic registry your claim is then heard at a Mitigation Panel, these happen several times throughout the academic year.
+Once you submit your Exceptional Circumstances form and your evidence to the academic registry your claim is then heard at an Exceptional Circumstances Panel, these happen several times throughout the academic year.
 The panel is made up of University staff such as Director of Studies, Academic Registrar and a manager from Student Services.
 The panel will discuss your claim and look at the supporting evidence to decide if the claim is justified or not.
 The panel is closed and confidential.

-If due to the sensitive nature of the reasons for submitting a mitigation or late mitigation claim you do not want your personal information and situation being shared in a panel setting you can request that it is seen only by the Academic Registrar, the University’s Student Advisers or Student Union Advisers can help you make this decision and request on your behalf if needed.
+If your reasons for submitting a claim are of a sensitive nature, and you do not want your personal information and situation being shared in a panel setting, you can request that it is seen only by the Academic Registrar.
+The University’s Student Advisers or Student Union Advisers can help you make this decision and request on your behalf if needed.

-How will I know the results of my Mitigation or Late Mitigation claim?
+How will I know the results of my Exceptional Circumstances or Late Exceptional Circumstances claim?

-The outcome of your mitigation or late mitigation claim will appear on your eVision, please keep an eye out after you have submitted your forms and evidence.
+The outcome of your claim will appear on your eVision, please keep an eye out after you have submitted your forms and evidence.
 The element(s) of the module that you have submitted a claim about will show the relevant outcomes next to the module information as your claim is processed e.g:

 If you are not sure about the outcome or don’t understand the reasons for your claim being rejected please get in touch with your University Student Adviser or Students Union Adviser.

-What are the outcomes of a successful mitigation & late mitigation claim?
+What are the outcomes of a successful Exceptional Circumstances or Late Exceptional Circumstances claim?

-Things to remember before submitting a mitigation or late mitigation claim
+Things to remember before submitting an Exceptional Circumstances or Late Exceptional Circumstances claim